vcflib/vcflib/test/pytest/vcfallelicprimitives.md

                             Note that in many cases, such as multisample VCFs, these won't be valid post-decomposition.
 For biallelic loci in single-sample VCFs, they should be usable with caution.
-    -j, --threads N         use this many threads for variant decomposition -d, --debug             debug mode.
+    -d, --debug             debug mode.
 >
 Type: transformation